design: Carrie Moyer

 In their own words, former Avengers will describe why they joined, what they did, and how it all worked, from getting press coverage for actions to the intricacies of running a kissing booth.

-Segments of the video interviews will be posted online, and a complete transcription of each interview will be deposited coast-to-coast in archives including the Lesbian Herstory Archive in New York City, the Schlesinger Library at Harvard, and the ONE National Gay and Lesbian Archives in Los Angeles.
+Segments of the video interviews will be posted online, and a complete transcription of each interview will be deposited in archives coast-to-coast.

 Support